telerik/kendo-ui-core/docs/api/javascript/data/datasource.md

 * `"isempty"`
 * `"isnotempty"`

-The last five are supported only for string fields.
+The last eight are supported only for string fields.

 #### Example - set the filter operator